The University of Maryland School of Pharmacy offers an ASHP-accredited two-year PGY1/PGY2 Residency in Pharmacotherapy.

 This video provides a detailed overview of the PGY1/PGY2 Pharmacotherapy Residency Program available through a partnership between the University of Maryland School of Pharmacy and the University of Maryland Medical Center, and includes information about what residents can expect to learn during their time in the program.

-Our program adheres to the required Goals and Objectives for a Postgraduate Year One (PGY1) Pharmacy Residencies and the required Goals and Objectives for Postgraduate Year Two (PGY2) Pharmacotherapy Residencies set forth by ASHP.
+Our program adheres to the required Goals and Objectives for Postgraduate Year One (PGY1) Pharmacy Residencies and the required Goals and Objectives for Postgraduate Year Two (PGY2) Pharmacotherapy Residencies set forth by ASHP.
 These Goals and Objectives can be found in the ASHP Residency Accreditation Regulations and Standards.

 Objectives: